Flowcharts for PMPs

 Flowchart-focused questions on the PMP exam will assume test takers’ knowledge of the 47 processes, 10 knowledge areas, and 5 process groups in the context of Communication Management, Quality Management, and Integration Management.
 Study plans for the future PMP credential holder should include a careful review of the PMP exam reference list provided by the PMI.
 Questions may be structured as inquiries into the uses of a flowchart or include requests to interpret data in a flowchart.

 Project Management, as a profession, requires much from its practitioners.
-Project Managers, who already hold the PMP credential or may be preparing to earn it, should leverage the flowchart tool to increase the success rates of their projects.
+Project Managers, who already hold the PMP credential or are preparing to earn it, should leverage the flowchart tool to increase the success rates of their projects.
 Whether as a workflow or swim lane diagram, as a process flowchart, or a data flowchart, the act of diagraming the connection and influence of factors within a process ensures better planning and more positive outcomes.